'A train wreck': Veterans haven't received GI Bill benefits for months

 At the end of August, Veterans Benefits Administration had nearly 239,000 pending claims — 100,000 more than at the same point in 2017.
 As school began, thousands of students faced dire circumstances and some faced eviction, getting kicked out of school or taking on loan or credit card debt.

-The contractor hired by VA to update its system for the Forever GI Bill, Booz Allen Hamilton, a multi-billion dollar information technology company, will be called to testify, a committee aide said.
+The contractor hired by the VA to update its system for the Forever GI Bill, Booz Allen Hamilton, a multibillion-dollar information technology company, will be called to testify, a committee aide said.
 They will be joined by Under Secretary for Benefits Dr. Paul Lawrence and Director of the Education Service Robert Worley.
 A witness from the VA’s Office of Information and Technology will also be called.

 While Committee staff never witnessed a "blue screen of death," they did witness the system crash no fewer than five times in a ten minute period.